 Local Chapters should organize at least 2 face-to-face events per year and can apply for financial support through the EAGE PACE Fund.
 Examples of events are: lectures, evening or lunch talks with guest speakers, seminars, workshops, special sessions, technical visits, etc.

 Local Chapters can submit periodical articles to EAGE's flagship magazine First Break.

 All Local Chapter presidents are invited to attend the Local Chapter Summit at EAGE Annual Conference.
-This is an opportunity for sharing experiences and networking with other chapters!
+This is an opportunity for sharing experiences and networking with other Chapters!

 EAGE webinars are live online interactive lectures offered within the Distinguished Lecturer Programme (DLP).
-Local Chapters can request free webinars to be scheduled for their members of for multiple groups connected at the same time.
+Local Chapters can request free webinars to be scheduled for their members or for multiple groups connected at the same time.